eloebel/glacier-front-extraction/README.md

 ```
 conda create --name <env_name> --file requirements.txt
 ```
-Download the ANN model weights and move them to the main repository folder.
+Download the ANN model weights from the latest release and unpack them into the main repository folder.
 Place the Landsat archives to be processed in the `input` folder (see placeholder).

 ```
 python GLACIER_FRONT_EXTRACTION.py daugaard_jensen